jverhoelen/jekyll-now/_posts/2017-1-28-spring-rest-documentation-swagger-ui.md

 This request has a dedicated title, notes and some tags.
 It also has a special description for the response code `500`.
 Furthermore the `search` `@RequestParam` is being described a little more.

-In total, there is pretty proud (list of Swagger Annotations)[https://github.com/swagger-api/swagger-core/wiki/Annotations] you can make use of to describe your API a bit more, when needed.
+In total, there is pretty proud (list of Swagger Annotations)[https://github.com/swagger-api/swagger-core/wiki/Annotations "Java Swagger Annotations"] you can make use of to describe your API a bit more, when needed.

 ## Conclusion

 The Springfox implementation of Swagger integrates well with Spring (Boot).
 Without explicit definition of how request and response models have to look, Springfox pulls as much information from Springs request definitions.
 It combines them with global definitions such as error code or API metadata.
 Swagger-UI offers a convenient website to browse the REST API docs and even try out requests in real.

 If you need to provide API docs to your own or other teams, there is no hassle in using it.
 It is not not invasive to your code, deployment and operations at all and ship out of two dependencies.
 Large manually maintained documentation files now cling to the past.